scionproto/scion/doc/BeaconExtensions.md

 being used on the links between two entities.
 For now it distinguishes three different types of links:

-- Links that go over the open internet
+- Links that go over the open internet.
-- Direct links
+- Direct links.
-- Multihop links
+- Multihop links.

 Use cases of such information include:

-- Mitigating security concerns
+- Mitigating security concerns.
-- Allowing users to select paths that e.g. avoid the open internet
+- Allowing users to select paths that e.g. avoid the open internet.

 ### Conceptual Implementation Link Type

 The Link type will be comprised of 2 parts:

-- The link type for the inter-AS link attached to the egress interface
+- The link type for the inter-AS link attached to the egress interface.
-- The inter-AS link type of all links attached to peering interfaces
+- The inter-AS link type of all links attached to peering interfaces.

 The latter is omitted in core segments.